yarixx/slate/source/includes/_authentication.md

 > Make sure to replace `your_login:your_password` with your credentials.

 Pretend your login is `your_login` and the password is `your_password`.
-You can use basic auth in every request.
+You can use basic auth in every request:

-You can:

-* include login and password as part of the URL;
+* including login and password as part of the URL;
-* pass login and password as args to e.g. cURL;
+* passing login and password as args to e.g. cURL;
-* send login and password as base64-encoded header.
+* sending login and password as base64-encoded header.

 Please see examples on the right.